 This recipe works well for an 8-cup ring mold, but you can easily double the recipe for larger molds.
 You can also make the quesillo in individual molds.

-- In a heavy skillet or saucepan, melt the sugar with a couple of tablespoons of water over medium heat, stirring occasionally, until sugar has melted completely and starts to turn golden brown.
+In a heavy skillet or saucepan, melt the sugar with a couple of tablespoons of water over medium heat, occasionally stirring, until sugar has melted completely and starts to turn golden brown.

-- Carefully pour hot caramel into the mold, swirling it around to coat the bottom and sides of the mold (you will need potholders for this as the mold will quickly become very hot).
+Carefully pour hot caramel into the mold, swirling it around to coat the bottom and sides of the mold.
 Set mold aside.

-- Preheat oven to 325 F. Set some water to boil.
-Whisk together the eggs, condensed milk, whole milk, vanilla, and salt until well mixed, or blend them together in the blender.
+Preheat oven to 325 F. Set some water to boil.
+Whisk together the eggs, condensed milk, whole milk, vanilla, and salt until well mixed, or blend them in the blender.

-- Pour egg mixture into the mold.
-Place the mold inside of a pan with tall sides (like a 9 x 13 sheet cake pan or a roasting pan).
+Pour egg mixture into the mold.
+Place the mold inside of a pan with tall sides (like a 9 x 13-inch sheet cake pan or a roasting pan).
 Place the pan on the oven rack, and carefully fill pan around mold with boiling water (to make a bain marie).

 Bake until flan no longer jiggles a lot in the center, or just until a knife inserted into the flan comes out clean, about 20 to 30 minutes.